ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/04_submissions/streicher/03/cc1_ws2324_03_streicher.md

 - smoothing movement through lerp function
 - circular movement with sin and cos angle (+offset)
 - syntactic sugar through arrays in for loops
+- particle system classes
+- preloading sound

 Challenges:
 - syntax (implementation of all the above brought errors at first)
-- again approx. 2 hours of coding train p5js lessons
+- approx. 3 hours of coding train p5js lessons
 - this is by far the most complex code I've ever written